Robot Overlords: Plot

-Not long after the invasion and occupation of Earth by a race of powerful robots wanting human knowledge and ingenuity, humans are confined to their homes.
+Not long after the invasion and occupation of Earth by an extraterrestrial race of powerful robots wanting human knowledge and ingenuity, humans are confined to their homes.
 Leaving without permission would be to risk their lives.
 Monitored by the electronic implants in their necks, the robot sentries are able to track the movement of humans in order to control them.
 If any person attempts to exit their home, they are given warnings by the robot sentries to return to their home.
 If he or she does not comply within ten seconds, they are killed.

-At the beginning of the film, a teen going by the name of Sean Flynn (Callan McAuliffe), is seeking his father, who went missing not long after the robots invaded, sending out hand-drawn lost posters hidden in tennis balls and fruit.
+In a rural town in England, a teen going by the name of Sean Flynn (Callan McAuliffe) is seeking his father, who went missing not long after the robots invaded, sending out hand-drawn lost posters hidden in tennis balls and fruit.
 Later, Nathan, a friend of Sean's, is seen attempting to repair his PlayStation, when Connor, a young boy, accidentally shocks Nathan, while a girl named Alexandra watches.
 The group discovers that Nathan's implant has been turned off by the electrical shock, and then perform the same procedure on each other to stay outside without being tracked down.
 The group enters a local museum before Sean suggests that they go look for his father, Danny (Steven Mackintosh) at the school, where the files on all the people are kept.
 They discover that Danny is still alive, having been moved to a hotel, but are then caught and brought to a room with a deep scanner after their implants reboot.
-Here, Robin Smythe (Ben Kingsley) asks them how they turned off their implants.
+Here, Robin Smythe (Ben Kingsley), a collaborator with the robots, asks them how they turned off their implants.
 When they refuse to answer, Sean's uncle is brought in, and receives a black implant, before being subjected to a deep scan, a painful process that searches through all of a person's mental faculties before rendering them unable to eat, causing them to die in a few days.
 When the children still refuse to answer, Sean is also given a black implant before being subjected to a deep scan.
 In the midst of it, Sean insults Smythe, causing him to accidentally interrupt the deep scan, allowing Sean to escape the deep scanner alive.
 A few seconds later, Connor, who had been left outside, bursts in with a makeshift fireworks launcher and frees the other children.
 The children hide in a bowling alley, where they turn off their implants once again before running to the hotel.
 When a large robot walks by, the four children hide next to a doorway, where Sean inadvertently controls the robot.